CraftAcademyLabs/ca_course/getting-to-know-angularjs.md

 **_The purpose of this chapter is to give you a basic understanding of the framework and provide you with a foundation to move on to more advanced techniques when working with Ionic._ **

 ### Learning objectives
-* Understand basic AngularJS components such as Modules, Directives, Expressions, Controllers and Services
+* Understand basic AngularJS components such as Modules, Directives, Expressions, Controllers, Services and Filters
 * Understand the design of single-page applications using AngularJS
 * Build AngularJS forms and bind data to objects